 Today, there are over 100,000 Latin American teachers using Aulas’s technology, spanning Colombia, Mexico, Ecuador, Guatemala, Bolivia, Argentina and Costa Rica.
 Every month, over a 1,000 new classes are created on the Aulas platform.
 The company employs over 200 people, with offices in five Colombian cities and direct operations in Mexico, Ecuador and Argentina.

-Aulas had revenues of approximately $10 million last year.
-TOMi was incorporated as a separate company to Aulas in 2019; making $1.3 million last year.
+Aulas had revenues of approximately $10 million in 2019, when TOMi was incorporated as a separate company to Aulas — making $1.3 million.
 The success of the business saw him named among MIT Technology Review’s Innovators Under 35 in 2016.